Bob-Bobbinson-Bob/Free-Crossover-Trial/README.md

 curl -fsSL https://raw.githubusercontent.com/Bob-Bobbinson-Bob/Free-Crossover-Trial/main/install.sh | bash
 ```

+Then it should be reset and will always be reset whenever you turn your mac on.

 # Manual setup

 For some reason if you wanna set up the files yourself then here are the ways to do it there are 2 methods to do this.